Revelations (Audioslave album): Critical

 The album received mixed reviews, earning a score of 60 out of 100 on Metacritic based on 15 reviews.
 Rolling Stone wrote: "Most of these twelve tracks are impressive structures with periodic highs ... that never resolve into songs."

 Commercial

-Revelations was released in the United States on September 5, 2006.
-It sold 150,631 copies in its first week of release, debuting at number two on the Billboard 200 chart.
-The album has been certified gold in the U.S. (for shipment of 500,000 units), Canada (for shipment of 50,000 units), Australia (for shipment of 35,000 units, which occurred its first week of release) and New Zealand (for shipment of 7,500 units, which occurred its first week), and it has sold nearly one million copies worldwide.
+Revelations was released in the U.S.A. on September 5, 2006.
+It sold 150,631 copies in its first week of release, debuting at #2 on the Billboard 200 chart.
+The album has been certified gold in the U.S.A. (for shipment of 500,000 units), Canada (for shipment of 50,000 units), Australia (for shipment of 35,000 units, which occurred in its first week of release), and New Zealand (for shipment of 7,500 units, which occurred its first week), and it has sold nearly 1 million copies worldwide.

 Track listing

 All lyrics written by Chris Cornell, all music composed by Audioslave.